sonalexle/sonalexle.github.io/_pages/about.md

 Hei!
 I'm a student at [Aalto University](https://www.aalto.fi/en), and I'm pursuing a Bachelor's degree in Data Science, with a minor in Statistics.
 I expect to graduate in summer 2022, probably in June.
-I will undertake Master's studies in fall 2022 at the same university or elsewhere.
+I will undertake Master's studies in fall 2022 also at Aalto or elsewhere.

 My undergraduate studies cover the foundations of data science: computer science, math, and statistics.
-In addition, through university courses, projects, and internships, I have obtained a solid foundation of machine learning (ML), grounded in math and statistics.
+In addition, through university courses, projects, and internships, I have obtained a solid foundation of machine learning (ML), grounded in math and computer science.

-*Updates:* I'll be joining [Aalto Probabilistic ML group](https://research.cs.aalto.fi/pml/) as a research assistant.
+**Updates**
-Currently, I'm looking for summer internship opportunities in machine learning.
+I'm looking for summer internship opportunities in ML research, ML engineering, or ML (and data science) in general.
-Although I'm leaning towards ML research since that's the focus of my ML courses, I'm also interested in ML engineering since I think it can make a visible impact more quickly than pure research.

 # Interests